Annual pass to Alberta's history

 This monumental aqueduct system stands as an engineering feat and a testament to the hardy agricultural pioneers who developed the region.

-Take a trip through time and experience the 1796 fur trade history, the life of the voyageurs and Indigenous peoples of the area.
+Take a trip through time!
+Discover the 1792 fur trade history of 2 competing forts and the lives of the voyageurs, officers, country wives and Indigenous peoples of the area.

 Canada’s deadliest rockslide buried part of a town under 110 million tonnes of limestone on April 29, 1903, killing more than 90 people.